khalifenizar/letters/love/proposal.md

 Marriage Proposal
 =================

 A letter I wrote as a prelude to my proposal to [Michelle](https://www.facebook.com/MiaShauri).
+I managed to disappear to wait for her at [Vizcaya](http://vizcaya.org/) and arranged for this letter to be delivered to her.
+She said yes!

 > Tuesday, August 5th, 2014